California woman shot and kidnapped from boyfriend’s car found dead

 The victim was shot and kidnapped from Penn Park in Whittier after she had been sitting in a parked car with her boyfriend.

-Investigators say that the boyfriend fled the gunfire and when he returned to the vehicle he “discovered blood” near by and Ms Vasquez gone.
+Investigators say that the boyfriend fled the gunfire and when he returned to the vehicle he “discovered blood” near by and Ms Vazquez gone.

 Police say that the case will be presented to the Los Angeles County District Attorney’s office on Wednesday.

-Vasquez was a fashion design student at Fullerton College and also worked at a mall in Cerritos.
+Vazquez was a fashion design student at Fullerton College and also worked at a mall in Cerritos.